-Graduate brochures specifically describing the program in each area are available in the department office.
+Graduate brochures specifically describing the program in each area are available in the Department office.
 Some graduate assistantships are available to qualified students.
-Application forms for these can be obtained from the department or from the Graduate Center (River Front Center 215).
+Application forms for these can be obtained from the Department or from the Office of Graduate Studies, River Front Center 206, (916) 278-6470.